rugbyprof/Mwsu-Mobile-Gaming/Assignments/000-Assessment.md

 ## Minimum Programming Level Assessment

-- Use notepad++ on your lab computer, then print when done.
+- Use notepad++ on your lab computer to write your solutions.
+Print when done.
 - Using a Python, C++, or Java (or even pseudo code) answer the following questions.
 - All example values are only to help understand the problem, your solutions should work with more than just the example data given.
 - If you cannot complete this test with an 80% or better, you should think strongly about staying in this class.